AloisDuguet/ZERO-and-PWL/README.md

 ## Benchmark
 The function benchmark_SGM_absolute_direct_solver in file IPG-and-PWL/src/SGM_absolute_direct_solver.jl allows to launch many instances one after the other, created by taking all possibilities of parameters, while saving results in a file in a one-line fashion for each instance.
 The parameters with same name as for function SGM_PWL_absolute_direct_solver plus an "s" at the end are lists for which the elements have the same meaning as for function SGM_PWL_absolute_direct_solver.
+You can find below a description of some of the parameters of the benchmark function:

-Example: refinement_methods = ["SGM_SOCP_model","sufficient_refinement"] means all instance files will be solved with the two methods called by refinement_method = "SGM_SOCP_model" and "sufficient_refinement".
+-refinement_methods = ["SGM_SOCP_model","sufficient_refinement"] means all instance files will be solved with the two methods called by refinement_method = "SGM_SOCP_model" and "sufficient_refinement".

 -max_iters (DEFAULT = [1]) is a list.
 It is deprecated and thus should be left to the default value

 - filename_save (DEFAULT = "last_experiences.txt") is a String, indicating in which .txt file the results should be written

-EXAMPLE:
+You can find below an example of a call to the benchmark function:

 benchmark_SGM_absolute_direct_solver(filename_instances = filename_instances, refinement_methods = ["SGM_NL_model","sufficient_refinement","full_refinement"], err_pwlhs = [Absolute(0.05)], NL_terms = ["S+inverse_square_root"], filename_save = "revision_exps/abs_gap_1e-4/nonconvex234.txt", PWL_general_constraint = false)